sea-kg/BottleFS/README.md

 Description:
 Multithread web-server:
-  - upload files to server
+  - upload files to server by url
+  - download files from server by id
-  - indexing files
+  - remove files from server by id
   - search by content
-  - download files from server

 Language:
 java-1.7 or java-1.8